Right of entry

 Permit holders can hold their discussions or interviews in rooms or areas that are agreed with the occupier of the premises.

-If there is no agreed place, the permit holder can hold the discussions or interviews in any room or area where those employees ordinarily take meal or other breaks and which is provided by the occupier for breaks.
+If there’s no agreed place, the permit holder can hold the discussions or interviews in any room or area that is both:

 Visiting remote workplaces